From Point-and-shoot to Digital slr – and Mirrorless

 In November 2006, a generous colleague gifted us with a Canon Powershot S3 IS.
 It was a bulky 6 megapixel hybrid or bridge camera, with an impressive 12x optical zoom, and I absolutely loved it.
 Suddenly, the world of photography opened up to me.

-It had full auto, full manual, shutter-speed and aperture priority modes, as well as numerous presets, and its image stabilisation was excellent (and very necessary at the longer range of the zoom).
-It also recorded really nice video, with stereo sound.
-It had an articulating LCD screen, which was brilliant for low-angle or high-angle shots.
+It could be used in full auto mode, but also had full manual, shutter speed and aperture priority modes, as well as numerous presets.
+Its image stabilisation was excellent, and very necessary at the longer range of the zoom.
+It recorded really nice video, with stereo sound.
+The articulating LCD screen was brilliant for low-angle or high-angle shots.
 (Image and review found here).

 I used it for several years, until it too died.
 What is it with cameras?!
 Although I eventually located a camera repair shop in Tamboerskloof, the repairs would have cost more than a new camera.
 Sigh.

 Clearly, it was time for a new camera.

 APS-C and full-frame